Nexis-Network/homepage/content/docs/reference/cli-projects.md

 ### delete

-This subcommand allows you to delete a Exzo Network project.
+This subcommand allows you to delete a Nexis Network project.

 ```bash
 neonctl projects delete <id> [options]
 ```

-The `id` is the project ID, which you can obtain by listing your projects or from the **Settings** page in the Exzo Network console.
+The `id` is the project ID, which you can obtain by listing your projects or from the **Settings** page in the Nexis Network console.

 #### Options